 If you want to shape the future, this is the place to do it.
 The University of Washington Seattle is an international hub for research activity, recently ranked as the “most innovative public university” in the world by Reuters.
 To that end, the school just signed an agreement with one of China’s premier research universities to collaborate on “smart city” innovations to make urban centers healthier, safer, and more environmentally sound.
-In fact, the school invested nearly $1.4 billion in research in 2014 alone!
+In fact, the school invested nearly $1.4 billion in research alone!
 That same year, 87% of the 467 patents filed through UW had student contributors.
 If it’s not already obvious, read it here: even among the absolute top universities in Washington, UW Seattle is the true king.

 Net Price: $10,374/yr